 More than a decade ago we set up an Ebenezer for graduates of Trinitas Christian School.
 At the end of each school year, we hold a ceremony for the graduating seniors where they place their own stones upon the ever-growing monument.
 The graduates say to the crowd as they place their stones on the Ebenezer, “The hand of the Lord is mighty!”
 A group of alumni, always gathered opposite the Ebenezer, respond, “He is mighty indeed!”

 It is the hope of the school that not so much graduates but more so the students who still attend the school would see the Ebenezer and remember that the Lord is faithful and mighty to see his people through.
-A struggling sophomore, for example, can see by the dozens of stones (111 to be exact) on the Ebenezer that what he is enduring as a sophomore has been survived by many sophomores before him who have gone on to become graduates.
+A struggling sophomore, for example, can see by the dozens of stones (170 as of this week!) on the Ebenezer that what he is enduring as a sophomore has been survived by many sophomores before him who have gone on to become graduates.

 The Ebenezer at Trinitas is a monument to the faithfulness of God to his people, to the idea that God is mighty even when we are weak.
 And just like a song that gets stuck in our heads and brings back emotions from a bygone time, the Ebenezer at Trinitas reminds students and parents alike that this season will not last forever but will eventually come to a bittersweet end—the close of one chapter and the beginning of the next.

-Congratulations to the class of 2019 that is now beginning its next chapter.
+Congratulations to the class of 2022 which is now beginning its next chapter.
 We will not forget you or God’s mighty and faithful hand that saw you through.
 We will remember every time we see the Ebenezer.